 When choosing a vet to perform a desexing procedure on your pet, please ensure they offer the standard of care you would like your pet to receive.
 There are massive differences in care levels between vets!
 At The Vet Lounge, we don’t cut corners and offer an excellent standard of care to ALL surgical patients regardless of how ‘routine’ the surgery might be.
-Your pets safety while under anaesthetic is our number one priority.
+Your pet’s safety while under anaesthetic is our number one priority!

-After arriving, your pet will get a check over from a vet, then receive an injection of pain relief and sedation ensuring they are nice and calm.
+After arriving, your pet will get a check over from a vet, then receive an injection of pain relief and sedation ensuring they remain nice and calm.
 After the procedure, your pet will receive another pain relief injection when they are waking up, and will go home with an additional 3 days of pain relief tablets.

 Anaesthetic monitoring equipment ensures the safest possible procedure for your pet, but sadly not all vets use this.
 Our equipment monitors every breath your pet takes and every time their heart beats.
 It also reads the percent of oxygen that is in your pet’s blood.
 On top of this, our qualified anaesthetic nurses also record your pet’s vitals at least every 5 minutes, ensuring your pet’s anaesthetic is going smoothly.